binqing/code_path_homework/README.md

 #### X Malware

-**Summary:** I used VirusTotal to scan and determine what type of malware it is.
-Conpot honeypot captured it.
+**Summary:** I used VirusTotal to scan the malware.
+They were captured by a conpot honeypot.

 MD5 Hash: *e4e0917720d827ef0fb579644e37bac8*